angular/angular/aio/content/guide/creating-libraries.md

 *   The build system for applications, `@angular-devkit/build-angular`, is based on `webpack`, and is included in all new Angular CLI projects
 *   The build system for libraries is based on `ng-packagr`.
-    It is only added to your dependencies when you add a library using `ng generate library my-lib`.
+    It is only added to your dependencies when you add a library using `ng generate library ngx-my-lib`.

 The two build systems support different things, and even where they support the same things, they do those things differently.
 This means that the TypeScript source can result in different JavaScript code in a built library than it would in a built application.